ontopapp/ontop-push/README.md

 # OnTop Notification API
 ## Intro
 #### Summary
-In summary, this is api/app combo to send notifications to your app using a GET call to send the notification message Can be used for:
+In summary, this is an api/app combo to send notifications to your your phone using a GET call.
+Can be used for:
 - Exception reporting or server crashes or other situations requiring immediate attention.
 - Simple app analytics and engagement studies for new apps